 Reason 2 To Get A Pekingese

-IT IS VERY AFFECTIONATE WITH HIS OWN.
 A well-socialized Pekingese makes an excellent companion dog.
 It behaves in a very loving way with its family members and, above all, loves to sit on the skirts of humans to enjoy their caresses.
 The Pekingese can stay home alone without any problem since it does not need its master’s presence to feel safe.
-Your absences should not be very long since Pekingese also require the human companionship to feel secure and happy.
+Your absences should not be very long since Pekingese also require human companionship to feel secure and happy.

 It is a dog attached to its social group, although it shows little.
 Besides, it has a character that can be considered cold and distant.
 You must be patient; You need to establish a trusting relationship first to get its affection.
 Despite being smart, it has a rather stubborn character, which makes training challenging.
 Traditional punishment-based training doesn’t work.
 The best way to instruct them, therefore, is through positive reinforcement.